sandstorm-io/sandstorm/docs/administering/for-work.md

 ## Sandstorm for Work in depth

-## Organization management
+### Defining an organization, and its impact on permissions

-Sandstorm for Work allows you to define an organization.
-You can automatically apply some settings to all members of your organization.
+Most Sandstorm for Work features depend on a server administrator specifying the group of users that are part of a company or organization.
+We call this **organization management.** You can automatically apply some settings to all members of your organization.
 These features can be configured via `/admin/organization` within your Sandstorm server.

-### Defining an organization, and its impact on permissions

 To apply settings to all users within an organization, you must configure a login provider so that it knows which people are part of the organization.
 Users within the organization will automatically be able